KB479/BSM-SIM-3D-Corporate-IT-Simulation/README.md

 > ⚠️ **Repository Status Notice:** > This repository is currently serving as a **showcase** for the Minimum Viable Product (MVP) stage.
 It contains architectural designs, core C# code snippets, and conceptual documents.
 Once the prototype playtesting is complete, a full-scale development environment—complete with standard commit histories, branching strategies, and CI/CD pipelines—will be established.

+## 🎨 Asset Credits & UI Disclaimer

+* **UI Placeholders:** Certain graphical user interface (GUI) elements visible in the prototype screenshots (such as specific OS wallpapers, IDE, and email client icons) are temporary placeholder assets.
+They were used strictly for rapid prototyping and familiarity during early testing.
+A comprehensive visual overhaul is planned, and these will be entirely replaced with original or open-source alternatives in the final deployment.
+* **3D Environment:** The corporate office environment and hardware props are constructed using the "[Low Poly Office Set 1](https://assetstore.unity.com/packages/3d/props/low-poly-office-set-1-140-models-vnb-327126)" created by **VNB**.

 ## 🚀 Key Features & Architecture

 * **Data-Driven Design:** Corporate scenarios and tasks are isolated using Unity's `ScriptableObject` (TaskSO) architecture rather than being hardcoded.
 This plug-and-play approach allows for the easy integration of new curriculum topics.